Ten Tips for Better Health

 - Drink Water.
 Our bodies are about 80% water, which means we cannot do without it.
 The Mayo Clinic suggests that you drink about 8 cups of water per day, more if you exercise.
 More fond of soda and coffee than water?
 Start by replacing one or two of these drinks per day with a glass of water (add lemon, lime or organge if you need flavoring) , then each week reduce your soda/coffee intake by one and increase your water intake by the same amount.

 - Get Regular Health Screenings.
 Many health problems, like heart disease, diabetes and cancer, start without noticeable symptoms.
 Regular screenings of blood cholesterol, blood pressure, blood sugar and some cancers are covered by most health insurance and are easily performed at your doctor’s office.
+If you feel like you have heart disease, you may consult associates like Carolina Cardiology Associates.

 - Take a Vacation.
 New research shows that taking a vacation every year can significantly reduce your risk of heart disease.
 Americans work more hours per year than almost anyone else in the world and it may be bad for our health.
 Take a break and recharge your batteries!